1987–88 FA Cup: Second round proper

 The second round of games were played over 5–6 December 1987, with replays being played at various dates afterwards (no replay was played on the same night as another).
+Step 6 sides Yeovil Town, from the Isthmian League Premier Division, and VS Rugby, from the Southern League Premier Division, were the lowest-ranked teams in the draw.

 Third round proper

-Teams from the Football League First and Second Division entered in this round.
+Teams from the Football League First and Second Divisions entered in this round.
 The third round of games in the FA Cup were played over the weekend 9–11 January 1988, with the first set of replays being played on 12–13 January.
 Three games went to second replays and one of these to a third replay.
+Yeovil Town was again the lowest-ranked team in the draw, while Macclesfield Town, Maidstone United, Sutton United, Bath City and Yeovil were the last non-league clubs left in the competition.

 Fourth round proper

 The fourth round of games were played over the weekend 30 January – 1 February 1988, with replays being played on 3 February.
 A second replay was then played on 9 February.
 Holders Coventry City were eliminated by Watford.
+Fourth Division side Leyton Orient was the lowest-ranked team in the draw.

 Fifth round proper

-The fifth set of games were played over the weekend 20–21 February 1988, with replays on 23–24 February.
+The fifth set of games was played over the weekend 20–21 February 1988, with replays on 23–24 February.
+Port Vale, from the Third Division, was the lowest-ranked team in the draw and the last team from the First Round left in the competition.